 About Us.

-We identify a gap in the available educational material in this field tailored to a d/Deaf and/or visually impaired audience, a lack of awareness of adult education institutions that large groups of citizens are unable to gain access to information and a corresponding lack of competence in adult educators in barrier free blue education: Our seas and oceans feed us, regulate our climate, and generate most of the oxygen we breathe, and as their importance has been increasingly recognised in recent years by people who strive to understand climate change and our part in it.
-Only by making information accessible to the widest number of people will we achieve a critical mass of citizens ready and able to change their behaviours for the better.
+Our seas and the Ocean feed us, regulate our climate, and generate most of the oxygen we breathe.
+Their importance has been increasingly recognised in recent years, particularly by those seeking to understand climate change and humanity’s role within it.
+Only by making information accessible to the widest possible audience can we build a critical mass of citizens who are informed, empowered, and able to change their behaviours for the better.

 The Thalassophile Project is a partnership of organisations from the fields of accessible pedagogy and marine conservation and research.
 The core objective of Thalassophile Project is to make an introduction to marine science, marine conservation and so-called ‘Blue Education’ in general, accessible to all European citizens, including those who are d/Deaf and/or visually impaired.